SayujM/on-device-rag-agent/RAG_Agent_Plan_Version_1.md

 *   **Voice Interaction** (from Overall Approach)
 *   **Multilingual Support** (from Overall Approach)
 *   All "Update" notes related to multilingual capabilities within Phase 1, 2, and 3.
+*   **VLM Integration:** Due to significant challenges with current model performance (e.g., hallucinations) for document image understanding, VLM integration for generating image descriptions is deferred to a later version.
 *   **Multilingual Model Evaluation** (from Robustness & Resource Considerations)
 *   **Tokenization for Indian Languages** (from Robustness & Resource Considerations)